cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/deploy/install-different-office-visio-and-project-versions-on-the-same-computer.md

 | Office Professional Plus 2019 (volume licensed) + Visio Professional 2016 (volume licensed) | No, alternative available  | Different installation technologies (Click-to-Run vs. MSI), but same version (16.0).<br>See [Use the Office Deployment Tool to install volume licensed versions of Project 2016 and Visio 2016](use-the-office-deployment-tool-to-install-volume-licensed-editions-of-visio-2016.md) |
 | Microsoft 365 Apps + Visio Professional 2016 (volume licensed) | No, alternative available | Different installation technologies, same version (16.0).<br>See [Use the Office Deployment Tool to install volume licensed versions of Project 2016 and Visio 2016](use-the-office-deployment-tool-to-install-volume-licensed-editions-of-visio-2016.md) |

-<sup>1</sup> Requires Version 2408 of Microsoft 365 Apps or later for compatibility with Project 2024, Visio LTSC 2024, and Visio 2024.
+<sup>1</sup> Requires Version 2408 or later of Microsoft 365 Apps for compatibility with Project 2024, Visio LTSC 2024, and Visio 2024.
-<sup>2</sup> Requires Version 2108 of Microsoft 365 Apps or later for compatibility with Project 2021, Visio LTSC 2021, and Visio 2021.
+<sup>2</sup> Requires Version 2108 or later for compatibility with Project 2021, Visio LTSC 2021, and Visio 2021.
-<sup>3</sup> Requires Version 1808 of Microsoft 365 Apps or later for compatibility with Office 2019 products.
+<sup>3</sup> Requires Version 1808 or later for compatibility with Office 2019 products.

 ## Additional information

 - All installed products must match in bit version (32-bit or 64-bit).
 For example, you can't install a 32-bit version of Visio on the same computer with a 64-bit version of Office.
 - Volume licensed versions of Office LTSC 2024, Office LTSC 2021, and Office 2019 use Click-to-Run, while Office 2016 uses Windows Installer (MSI).
 - Products installed on the same computer must use the same [update channel](../updates/overview-update-channels.md).
 For example, the volume licensed version of Office Professional Plus 2019 can only use the PerpetualVL2019 update channel.
-- Volume licensed Project and Visio installations must be configured to use the same update channel as Microsoft 365 Apps.
-- Volume licensed versions of Project and Visio don’t receive new features, regardless of the selected update channel.
-Only subscription versions of Project and Visio receive regular feature updates.
+- Volume licensed versions of Project and Visio can use any update channel configured for Microsoft 365 Apps, providing flexibility in deployment.
+However, only subscription versions of Project and Visio receive regular feature updates; volume licensed versions do not.

 ## Related articles